Woollster/evanowen.github.io/README.md

 5. Submit a pull request :D

 ## History
-A long time ago I started building this webpage because I was bored and wanted my resume and stuff employers may want to see in one place.
+I designed, created, and hosting this webpage myself.
+I wanted my website to be a place where people could go to see my github account, linkedin, and any other contact infomation in a concise, familiar, and easy to read format.

 ## Credits
 Andrew Sturges for a github pages and go daddy tutorial.